immerse-project/nemo-simsar/docs/gettingstarted.md

 ### 1.1 List input data files

 First, we need a list of the **required input data files** for your simulation together with some detailed meta-data, like sources, references and check-sums.
 SIMSAR expects this list in a special file, the **`input.ini`** file.
-If this file does not exists yet, **please create it**.
+If this file does not exists yet, **please create it and save in root**.

 You'll find more information about the file format and how to create it in the "**Citable Input Data**" section of this guide or follow these buttons for further details: